Gowee/traceroute-map-panel/README.md

 6. Setup Geo IP service provider, optionally.

 ## Notes
+### Time filter
 The panel is not really time-series aware in the sense that it expects only static route path for one src-dest pair.
-If there is dynamic routing (e.g. multiple route paths for one src-dest pair), which is not distinguishable from the data, the paths displayed on the map may get messy.
+If there is dynamic routing (e.g. multiple route paths for one src-dest pair), the paths displayed on the map may get disrupted in unexpected ways.
 So it is generally a good idea to hardcode the `$timeFilter` to be a small range, such as `now() - 5m < time` (recent 5 mins) to circumvent the case.

+### Keeping loading for long
-The Geo IP resolving is sequential, instead of concurrent, in the current implementation.
+In the current implementation, the Geo IP resolving is sequential, instead of concurrent.
 So it is predicatable that the map keeps loading for a long while at the first time.
 The resolving result is then cached in sessionStorage.

+### Error processing data
+If it errors with "Error processing data", the problem could be failures in Geo IP resolving or invalid query data (response data is empty or the data is not [*Formatted as Table*](#query-in-grafana)).
+The detailed error is logged in the [debugging console](https://developer.mozilla.org/en-US/docs/Web/API/Console).